akurasy/DevOps-Complete/README.md

           echo "Pushing Docker image to AWS ECR..." docker push ${{ env.IMAGE_URI }}  # Use the IMAGE_URI from the environment variable

-# FOR BACKEND CI, REPLACE ALL FRONTEND VARIABLES WITH BACKEND DETAILS, E.G, THE SONAR TOKEN FOR BACKEND PROJECT, BACKEND ECR REPO NAME, BACKND DIRECTORY FOR SONAR SCANNER, # and name the file as backend.yaml in the .gtihub/workflows directory
+# FOR BACKEND CI, REPLACE ALL FRONTEND VARIABLES WITH BACKEND DETAILS, E.G, THE SONAR TOKEN FOR BACKEND PROJECT, BACKEND ECR REPO NAME, BACKND DIRECTORY FOR SONAR SCANNER, # and name the file as backend.yaml in the .gtihub/workflows directory.
+We will create a full CI/CD for backend as we proceed in this write up.

 ```